koelslaw/documentation/topics/rocknsm2-3-0/rocknsm-Node-Deploy.md

   # Set hostname and fqdn in inventory file

   # Set the number of CPUs assigned to Bro:
-  bro_cpu: 6  # put in value even though bro is not enabled on a data node
+  bro_cpu: 6  # put in value even though Bro/Zeek is not enabled on a data node

   # Set the Elasticsearch cluster name:
   es_cluster_name: {{ es_cluster_name }} # the name of the cluster of elasticsearch nodes